-In the meantime, I get to be in a beautiful place with a dear friend, do my best to walk on the ‘right’ side of the street, and switch from enjoying Springtime Down Under to Fall on the up side.
+In the meantime, I get to be in a beautiful place with a dear friend, do my best to walk on the ‘right’ side of the street, and switch from enjoying the spring Down Under to relishing in the fall a bit further up.

-And really, doesn’t falling up sound much better than being down?
+And really, doesn’t falling up sound better than down?

 “You know what the issue is with this world?
 Everyone wants some magical solution to their problem and everyone